boothe0/CS386GodotProject/reports/ReportWeek4.md

 Ethan - Worked on created an item drop system upon enemy deaths, including coins and consumables

+Chandler - Worked on adding collisions to map tiles.

 ### 2. Retrospective
 ****